 Know the Laws: Connecticut

-There is a law in CT that says that any tenant who is a victim of family violence who believes that it is necessary to vacate his/her rental unit due to fear of immediate harm to the tenant (or his/her child) because of family violence, can terminate his/her rental agreement with the landlord without penalty or liability for the remaining term of the rental agreement.
-The tenant has to give at least 30 days written notice to the landlord before the date s/he wants to terminate the rental agreement.* As of January 1, 2014, this law will also apply to victims of sexual assault.
+In Connecticut, any tenant who is a victim of family violence or sexual assault who believes that it is necessary to vacate his/her rental unit due to fear of immediate harm to the tenant (or his/her child) from the abuser can terminate his/her rental agreement without penalty or liability for the remaining term of the rental agreement.
+The tenant has to give at least 30 days' written notice to the landlord before the date s/he wants to terminate the rental agreement.*

 WomensLaw.org hopes to add more information about this topic in the future but in the meantime, you can read more about this law (including what the written notice has to include) on our CT Statutes page here.